barryclark/jekyll-now/_posts/2016-10-15-equipment.md

 ---
-published: false
+published: true
 layout: post
 title: Where Do I Borrow Equipment From?
 tags:
   - core skills
 ---
 As part of my Core Skills assessment, I am required to record and edit a short video.
-To do this, I can borrow equipment from Technical Officer Mark Pickering or Media Loans.
+To do this, I can borrow equipment from [Technical Officer Mark Pickering](https://www.linkedin.com/in/mark-pickering-95376558) (Com 121) or Media Loans (Cos 102).

 <ul>
 <li>Digital camcorders</li>